radiasoft/Zgoubi-Workshop/Tutorials/Monday/TutMo2/Ex-1-Twiss/readme.md

 on the Los Alamos Proton Storage Ring (PSR).
 In particular, we compute the linear lattice properties of that machine.

-Open the file PSR-Twiss.dat---this is the Zgoubi input file for this exercise---and spend some time familiarizing yourself with its contents.
+Open the file PSR-Twiss.dat — this is the Zgoubi input file for this exercise—and spend some time familiarizing yourself with its contents.
 On your first reading, don't become lost in the details; just identify the overall structure.
 What do you see?